CassandraSehic/CassandraSehic/_posts/2024-01-06-ai-in-fencing.md

 ### Enhancing Spectator Experience
 AI could also make fencing more spectator-friendly.
 Slow-motion replays with animated lines and expert commentary could demystify the sport, making it more accessible and enjoyable for audiences.
 This approach has been successful in other sports and could significantly boost fencing's appeal.
 There has already been some exploration into this.
 Notably, a project called Fencing Visualized by Dentsu Lab Tokyo has been making great strides [here](https://dentsulab.tokyo/en/works/fencingvisualized).

-### Leveraging Technology for a Better Future in Fencing
+### Embracing AI for the Future of Fencing
 With the increasing accessibility of machine learning, it's a great time for this transformation.
 By harnessing extensive video archives of past matches, we can train sophisticated AI models to serve as fair and consistent referees.

-### Conclusion: Embracing AI for the Future of Fencing
-In sum, the integration of AI into fencing is a complex issue that extends beyond technical challenges.
+The integration of AI into fencing is a complex issue that extends beyond technical challenges.
 It involves addressing the concerns of referees about job security, navigating the existing power structures within the sport, and finding a balance that respects the roles of human referees while leveraging the benefits of AI.
 With a collaborative and sensitive approach, it's possible to harness AI's potential to enhance the sport of fencing, making it more fair and enjoyable for everyone involved.